spring/spring/game/AI/AAI/AAI ReadMe.txt

 		  MIN_FALLBACK_RANGE 500  - units with lower weapons' range will not try fall back at all

-AAI v0.862	- Added submarine defence map -> AAI will now store its defence capabilities vs submarines separately from other
+		- Added submarine defence map -> AAI will now store its defence capabilities vs submarines separately from other naval units
-		  naval units

 		- AAI now takes continents into account when sending scouts to positions (e.g. it does not try send ground scouts to